Great law firm. Did a fantastic jobYasmin A.

 Punitive damages may be pursued by the victim’s medical malpractice lawyer in the event that the health care professional was intentional or reckless in their conduct, which lead to the victim’s injury or death.
 For example, in a case where a surgeon performed an operation on a patient, aware of the potentially fatal post-surgical bleeding, yet left without checking on the patient’s status, the patient’s widow may anticipate that her medical malpractice lawyer seeks punitive damages on her behalf.

-A health care professional’s medical responsibility is not a novel idea; rather, it can be traced back to 2030 BC when the Code of Hammurabi stated that “If the doctor has treated a gentlemen with a lancet of bronze and has caused the gentleman to die, or has opened an abscess of the eye for a gentleman with a bronze lancet, and has caused the loss of the gentleman’s eye, one shall cut off his hands.”
+A health care professional’s medical responsibility is not a novel idea; rather, it can be traced back to 2030 BC when the Code of Hammurabi stated that “If the doctor has treated a gentleman with a lancet of bronze and has caused the gentleman to die, or has opened an abscess of the eye for a gentleman with a bronze lancet, and has caused the loss of the gentleman’s eye, one shall cut off his hands.”
 While we have moved away from antiquated methods of retribution, the fundamental goal behind medical malpractice law remains the same: victims deserve to be made whole again.
-Today, leading Long Island medical malpractice lawyers are here to represent victims and to make them whole again.
+Today, our leading Long Island medical malpractice lawyers are here to represent victims and to make them whole again.

 Medical malpractice lawsuits are complicated and extensive.
 Finding the right medical malpractice attorney will help you navigate the challenging journey.
 Our Long Island medical malpractice lawyers at Harrison Law Group, P.C. are here to represent you with the confidence and expertise that you require and deserve.